 Over the years the sport has grown tremendously all over Ireland and the ILDSA has been paramount in this success by offering advice on cold water swimming, training methods and also by offering encouragement and support to both beginners and seasoned marathon swimmers alike

 For its promotion and services to open water swimming the ILDSA was admitted into the International Marathon Swimming Hall of Fame in America in 1996 and received a special diploma for its work over many years.
 Two members of the Association have also been admitted to IMSHOF for their achievements.

-Anne Marie Ward from Donegal became the 1st Irish swimmer to swim from Ireland to Scotland.
+Anne Marie Ward from Donegal became the 1st Irish women swimmer to swim from Ireland to Scotland.
 This was Anne Marie’s 4th North Channel attempt and as a result of her perseverance and her determination Anne Marie was selected and awarded the World Open Water Swimming Woman of the year.
-Such an amazing accolade for any swimmer and the first time an Irish swimmer was awarded.
+Such an amazing accolade for any swimmer and the first time it was awarded to an Irish swimmer.
 Anne Marie travelled to New York in June where she presented her challenges and journey in the North Channel to a swimming audience at Columbia University.
 She was then honoured and awarded at the United Nations building to an audience including the International Marathon Swimming hall Of Fame.

 Open water swimming has now grown and matured into one of the worlds leading sports and is now part of the Olympic Games.
 Our own Chris Byran, from Ennis is now competing at the highest level of the 10km and 5km open water world rankings.

 The ILDSA has a strong and dedicated administration and support team, representatives in the four provinces, and good local organisers.

 The ILDSA will move into the future and continue to be a strong and influential body for open water swimming.
 We now look forward to celebrating our Golden Jubilee Anniversary in 2016 and we hope you will join us.

 Billy Wallace, ILDSA President.